Registering on and logging in to SAP Business Network: A guide for businesses

 • If you select yes to 6.5, you will see 6.6 appear where you can select which Modern Treaty applies from a drop-down list; you can also choose “other” if the Treaty is not listed

-Note: Any of the following examples are acceptable forms of PSIB certification:
+Note: Any of the following examples are acceptable forms of IBD registration:

 • an identity document that confirms you are registered as a Status Indian under the Indian Act

-A screenshot of question 6 – Voluntary Indigenous Self-Identification of the supplier questionnaire in SAP Ariba, with 61, 6.2 and the answer drop-down box highlighted.
+A screenshot of question 6 – Voluntary Indigenous Self-Identification of the supplier questionnaire in SAP Business Network, with 6.1, 6.2 and the answer drop-down box highlighted.

-A screenshot of question 6 – Voluntary Indigenous Self-Identification of the supplier questionnaire in SAP Ariba, with 6.3, 6.4, 6.5, 6.6 and the answer drop-down box highlighted.
+A screenshot of question 6 – Voluntary Indigenous Self-Identification of the supplier questionnaire in SAP Business Network, with 6.3, 6.4, 6.5, 6.6 and the answer drop-down box highlighted.

 Go to question 7 – Voluntary Under-Represented Groups Self-Identification.
 This question asks if you wish to voluntarily self-identify as a Canadian business owner or leader who is a member of one or more equity-deserving groups.
 If you belong to a diverse population group and would like to participate in social procurement initiatives, providing your personal information, such as gender identity and racial or cultural origin, could help you qualify.

-• For 7.2, indicate if your business is fully or partially owned by an individual that identifies as belonging to one or more of the groups listed in the drop-down
+• For 7.2, indicate if your business is wholly-owned or majority owned by an individual that identifies as belonging to one or more of the groups listed in the drop-down menu

-• For 7.3, indicate if your business is fully or partially led by an individual that identifies as belonging to one or more of the groups listed in the drop-down
+• For 7.3, indicate if your business is wholly-led or majority led by an individual that identifies as belonging to one or more of the groups listed in the drop-down menu

-• For 7.4, select all the social purpose organizations your business belongs to from the list that appears in the drop-down list
+• For 7.4, select the social purpose organizations your business belongs to from the list that appears in the drop-down menu

 If none of the available options apply or you do not wish to respond to any part of question 7, you can leave it blank.
 Responding to these questions is optional.
 PSPC collects and uses the information for administrative and statistical purposes only, as well as to make informed decisions on program initiatives.

-A screenshot of question 7 – Supplier diversity in the supplier questionnaire in SAP Ariba, with 7.1, 7.2, 7.3, 7.4 and the answer drop-down fields highlighted.
+A screenshot of question 7 – Supplier diversity in the supplier questionnaire in SAP Business Network, with 7.1, 7.2, 7.3, 7.4 and the answer drop-down fields highlighted.

 • In 8.1, select an answer from the drop-down menu to indicate whether your business is measuring greenhouse gas emissions using a standard such as ISO 14064

-• If you select a standard in 8.1, you will see 8.2 appear where you can upload an official document about the standard you are using
+• If you select a standard in 8.1, you will see 8.2 appear where you can upload an official document for the standard you are using

 • In question 8.3, select an answer from the drop-down menu to indicate whether your business has been rated by a sustainable supplier’s rating system